abdolence/rust-value-struct/README.md

 `ValueStruct` generates for you:
  - `std::convert::From<>` instances automatically to help you to create your structs.
- - inline `value()` function to access your field directly without using .0.
+ - an inline `value()` function to access your field directly without using .0.

 There are different behaviour for different field types:
 - For `std::string::String` it generates `From<String>`, `From<&String>`, `From<&str>`